hashgraph/hedera-improvement-proposal/HIP/hip-17.md

         repeated LiveHash liveHashes = 14; // All of the livehashes attached to the account (each of which is a hash along with the keys that authorized it and can delete it) repeated TokenRelationship tokenRelationships = 15; // All tokens related to this account string memo = 16; // The memo associated with the account
-+       int64 ownedNFTs = 17; // The number of NFTs that are owned by this account
++       int64 ownedNFTs = 17; // The number of NFTs owned by this account
     }
     AccountInfo accountInfo = 2; // Info about the account (a state proof can be generated for this) }